Super Bowl Halftime Show Counter-Programming Announced By Turning Point USA

 RELATED: Thousands Praise Jesus At Charlie Kirk’s Memorial Service, With Worship Led By Brandon Lake, Phil Wickham, Chris Tomlin, And More

-This sentiment was echoed by fellow Christian artist Forrest Frank on his Instagram.
+This sentiment was echoed by fellow Christian artist Forrest Frank on his Instagram, and the concept for “Jesus Bowl ’26” was born.

 Watch Cory’s pitch for a Christian alternative to the Super Bowl, here: